fb0801/google-Docs-clone/README.md

 # google-Docs-clone
-Google docs clone built using React and MongoDB
+Google docs clone built using React and MongoDB using video by <a href="https://www.youtube.com/watch?v=iRaelG7v0OU">web dev simplified</a>

 ## Changes made: